motibytes/motibytes.github.io/_cobwebs/The Human Book: about the outline.md

     this book is an "easy to read resource that is universally accessible to all walks of life."
 2. Full Circle (Done)
     Just live your life.
 The meaning of life, is just to live.

 3. Mastery --(Edit)--
     Musing on becoming a master of self.
 4: Reality --(In Progress)--
     This reality is an illusion.
 Your life changes when you break out of the illusion of pain.

+00. Awareness (Unwritten)
+    There is no reason to cause yourself distress because  you are temporarily unable to connect to a dynamic of your self.

 5: God --(from book 0?)--
     ??? crosscheck with keep notes..
     ...i forgot what this was going to say.. perhaps the power of prayer?